 - If the practice or pharmacy must close, lock the doors.

 - Take your emergency kit to an appropriate location if needed off-site.

-- Contact practices and pharmacies in your Local Emergency Group (LEG) – do they need help, or can they help you?
+- Contact practices and pharmacies in your Local Emergency Group (LEG) (view LEGs by sector or LEGs in an alphabetical list) – do they need help, or can they help you?

 - If you have an emergency radio, turn it on and take it with you if you leave.

 Some general practice sites have been fitted with emergency radios.
 If your practice does not have a radio, you may contact a nearby practice that does, if you need to communicate with your PHO or with the Primary Emergency Operations Centre.
 Radios are useful if cellular or landline phone services are not operational.

 - Call the EOC phone to access critical support (for example, water, generators, structural assessments, clean up, portable/chemical toilets, IT assistance, alternative site to work from, etc.).

 - If you haven’t already, check in with the practices and pharmacies in your Local Emergency Group (LEG).